ankane/pgslice/README.md

 # pgslice

 Postgres partitioning as easy as pie.
 Works great for both new and existing tables, with zero downtime and minimal app changes.
+Archive older data on a rolling basis to keep your database size under control.

 :tangerine: Battle-tested at [Instacart](https://www.instacart.com/opensource)